Introduction to Iot in Projects

 - IoT plays a key role in making our buildings and cities smart.
 Smart buildings are designed to protect the occupants from theft, attack, fire and natural disasters.
 This can be accomplished by assessment of the building and its surroundings and then deploying the required measures such as detecting unknown presence that is detecting people who are not part of the community and have trespassed.

 - The safety measures have been categorized into three steps security operations, the system of the building and countermeasures.

 - The buildings of today are a complex combination of structures and technologies.
 Every element inside a building has been improved and developed over time, offering building occupants the ability to control heating, ventilation, air conditioning, lighting, entertainment, and security systems by pressing a button or even configure their surroundings to adapt autonomously to their lifestyle and activity.
 In order to operate, smart building management systems use embedded sensor devices.

 - Sensors provide information about current occupants in a building, including lighting, heating, ventilation, electrical and other mechanical systems.
 A single light sensor can be used to detect people’s passage through doorways or chokepoints.
-While certainly more cost-effective than smart doors or motion detectors, none of these methods are useful in-real-time monitoring of room occupancy.
+While certainly more cost-effective than smart doors or motion detectors, none of these methods is useful in real-time monitoring of room occupancy.